Aaron Collins (footballer): Bolton Wanderers

 On 1 February 2024, Collins signed for League One promotion hopefuls Bolton Wanderers for an undisclosed fee on a three-and-a-half-year deal.
 Having had an initial bid reported to be in the region of £600,000 rejected, the agreed fee was reported as £750,000.
 Two days after joining the club, he made his debut from the bench in a 1–1 draw with Barnsley.
 Having been brought on in the sixty-third minute, he produced a sublime cross for Zac Ashworth to equalise with just his second touch of the ball, and almost won it for his new side late on.
 On 1 April 2024, Collins scored a second career hat-trick in a 5–2 victory over Reading.
 On 25 September 2024, Collins scored a consolation goal in a 5–1 EFL Cup third round away defeat to Arsenal.

 On 12 April 2025, Collins scored his 100th professional career goal, a consolation in a 4–1 defeat to Barnsley.
 A month later, he was voted as the Bolton Wanderers Player of the Year, having scored 19 total goals that season.

 Milton Keynes Dons

 On 19 June 2025, Collins signed for League Two side Milton Keynes Dons for an undisclosed fee rumoured to be in the region of £800,000 - a new record signing for the club.
 He made his debut on 2 August 2025, the opening day of the 2025–26 season, in a 0–0 home draw with Oldham Athletic, but suffered a broken arm following a collision during the game.

 After five weeks out, Collins returned from injury on 13 September 2025 as a 63rd-minute substitute in a 1–1 draw away to Chesterfield.
 On 16 September 2025 he scored his first goal for the club in a 1–5 EFL Trophy group stage defeat at home to West Ham United U21.
 Two days after the game, he suffered another injury set-back following a hamstring injury sustained during a training session.
+Collins returned from injury on 22 November 2025 in a 2–2 draw away to Tranmere Rovers.

+At the conclusion of the season, despite long spells out injured, Collins made 29 league appearances and scored 6 goals across a campaign in which the club achieved a second-placed promotion to League One.